celeronpm/AsteroidHunterUtility/README.md

 YappySDK
 ========

 As part of the NASA Asteroid Data Hunter TopCoder Challenge, we have had to deep dive into and learn a lot about astronomy.

-This program opens up a NASA fits file and displays it.
+This program opens up a NASA FITS file as well as asteroid detection files and displays it.

 ![alt tag](preview.png)

 ## License

-    Copyright 2014 Marius Dornean (MariusSoft LLC) + License included in .cs file
+    Copyright 2014 Marius Dornean (MariusSoft LLC) + License included in .cs files

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.